nikitavoloboev/data/productivity/flow/Rules.md

 - name all modifier connections

 ## MindNode
-- use lighter themes for sharing (it's nicer)
+- use lighter themes for sharing (it's nicer) (and using in general)
+- use one tree structure for organisation especially when sharing maps (makes the map much easier to follow)

 ## Writing
 - capitalise things properly and use punctuation